 In addition to this general support, we develop, for those pupils who attract the premium, an individual funding support package tailored to their needs.
-This plan is developed by the Designated Safeguarding Lead and Pastoral Assistant Head, with the active involvement of parents and students.
+This plan is developed with the active involvement of parents and students.

 Parents are asked, annually, to support the school in identifying any specific needs that this funding could help directly support so as to make the most positive impact for their child in one of the following areas:

 · to support full access to the school curriculum

 · to enable access to school extra-curricular provision

 · to improve their levels of attainment and progress